ShadedTechnology/GameSerializationSystem/README.md

 # Game Serialization System

-Game state serialization system for Unity game engine.
+Game data serialization system for Unity game engine.

 ## How to use: